 The following post is from contributing writer Jen @ Forever, For Always, No Matter What

-Jen is a wife to one amazing husband and mom to six energetic kids.
-Visit Forever, For Always, No Matter What where she blogs about their Catholic faith, homeschooling and adoption – all while trying to fit in exercise and healthy eating.
+Jen blogs at Forever, For Always, No Matter What.
+She has one amazing husband and six eclectic kids.
+Stop in for a visit as she blogs about their Catholic faith, homeschooling and adoption, all while trying to fit in exercise and healthy eating.
+Jen can also be found on Twitter, Facebook, and Pinterest.